Contact Us for a Free Consultation (213) 542-0979

 Domestic Violence Trials in Los Angeles

-This is a very interesting topic when it comes to domestic violence cases, and that is, what actually happens in a trial?
-Obviously, a domestic violence trial is the same as any criminal trial where a jury is picked and the prosecution has the burden of proving all of the elements of the charges.
+This is a very interesting topic when it comes to domestic violence cases, and that is, what happens in a trial?
+A domestic violence trial is the same as any criminal trial where a jury is picked, and the prosecution is burdened to prove all of the charges' elements.

-A lot of times in these trials the alleged victim will not cooperate with the prosecutors, so what ends up happening is, they come and tell a different story than they did when the police originally arrested the defendant in the case.
+A lot of times in these trials, the alleged victim will not cooperate with the prosecutors, so what ends up happening is that they come and tell a different story than they did when the police originally arrested the defendant in the case.

-This can sometimes create a problem for the prosecutors because now they have an uncooperative witness who will not give them the information that they want, so they have to use other means to get in that statement that incriminates the defendant in the case.
+This can sometimes create a problem for the prosecutors because now they have an uncooperative witness who will not give them the information they want, so they have to use other means to obtain that statement that incriminates the defendant in the case.

-What they will do is, they will call the police officer or officers who took the original statement in the case and they will use that statement to show the jury that the defendant is responsible for the crimes that he or she is charged with.
+They will call the police officer or officers who took the original statement in the case and use that statement to show the jury that the defendant is responsible for the crimes that he or she is charged with.

-They can also use the 9-1-1 call the person calls and says all the stuff the prosecution need to convict somebody for domestic violence, domestic battery, simple battery, criminal threat or any of the other charges that go hand-in-hand with domestic violence cases in Los Angeles.
+They can also use the 9-1-1 call; the person calls and says all the stuff the prosecution needs to convict somebody for domestic violence, domestic battery, simple battery, criminal threat, or any of the other charges that go hand-in-hand with domestic violence cases in Los Angeles.

 Police Bodycam Evidence